nathancarter/ge-lib/docs/drawing-symmetry-objects.md

 ## A complete example

-We provide a minimal script that can create an SVG, PDF, or PNG file for the multiplication table of a group, together with the resulting images.
+We provide a minimal script that can create an SVG, PDF, or PNG file for a symmetry object for a group, together with the resulting images.

  * [Script: `examples/symmetry-object.js`](../examples/symmetry-object.js)
  * [Result: `examples/symmetry-object.svg`](../examples/symmetry-object.svg)